Obama Onsen: Cuisine

-Obama Onsen is famous for its Obama Chanpon a dish made of noodles, seafood, and vegetables.
+Obama Onsen is famous for its Obama chanpon, a dish made of noodles, seafood, and vegetables.
 The onsen has about 20 stores and restaurants nearby, serving everything from Western style food to sushi, alcoholic beverages, and interpretations of the Obama Chanpon.
 Shrimp are found in abundance along the beaches near the onsen, and a special soup is made from them.

+Additionally, Obama Onsen is famous for its Yu Senpei, a thin round crackers made using flour, eggs, sugar and hot spring water.
+Due to the high sulfur concentration in the hot spring water in Unzen area other than Obama, The Yu Senpei became a local specialty.
+It was sold as a specialty around 1884, and is characterized by its subtle sweetness, light, and gentle flavor.

 Access

 The onsen is accessible by bus from Isahaya Station on the Nagasaki Main Line and Ōmura Lines run by JR Kyushu, as well as the Shimabara Railway Line.
 The ride is about 60 minutes.